LYC1929/4144_DataMining_Project/README.md

 The program implements k-means algorithm based on the iris dataset, **iris_proc.data**.
 It contains two files: **kmeans.py** and **iris_kmeans.py**.
 The program produces a text file called **kmeans_result.txt**, which stores the accuracy results of 1000 tests.

 The project was our team work originally shared on Dropbox in 2015.
-This reporsitory is just a transplant.
+This repository is just a transplant.

 ##Usage##